jonnonz1/nz-statute-book/acts/public/1990/commodity-levies-act-1990.md

 ## Part 1 — Levy orders

 ### 4 Governor-General may impose levy
-Subject to section 5, the Governor-General may from time to time, on the recommendation of a Minister, by Order in Council impose on a commodity a levy payable to a body corporate.
+(1) Subject to section 5, the Governor-General may from time to time, on the recommendation of a Minister, by Order in Council impose on a commodity a levy payable to a body corporate.
+(2) An order under this section—
+  (a) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements); and (b) must be confirmed by an Act (see subpart 3 of Part 5 of the Legislation Act 2019).

 ### 5 Restrictions on making of orders
 (1) No Minister shall recommend the making of a levy order, unless the body corporate to which the levy is to be payable (in subsection (2) referred to as an applicant organisation) has—